richinfante/fb-dashboard/README.md

 [![example 2](examples/example2.toml.png)](examples/example2.toml)

 ## Config Options By Type
-For usage examples, see `example.config.ini` in the repo.
+For usage examples, see the `examples/` folder for some starter templates.

 - all:
   - `x` - x position on screen